Updated: January 2021

-When a grandparent wants custody of or visitation with a child, the grandparent must prove either that the parents are unfit or that there are exceptional circumstances.
+When a grandparent or other third party wants custody of or visitation with a child, the grandparent must prove either that the parents are unfit or that there are exceptional circumstances.
 Once proven, then the court can consider what custody or visitation arrangement is in the child’s best interests.

 What are “exceptional circumstances”?